metapolator/metapolator/working-UI-demo.md

 ![](http://mmiworks.net/metapolator/updateunder.png).

 The same staying-out-of-the-way factor of the selection highlight is used for the update.
+Specifically, it is exactly the same linen just with a different color.

 Every glyph that still needs to be updated is highlighted with the update color. _in practice this means that when there is a selection, the highlight changes from ‘selected’ to ‘updating’.
 When a whole master is having a parameter change, all its glyphs receive the ‘updating’ highlight (**note*** common sense rule #1 above about the work it takes to update a whole master…)._